KatekovAnton/MACS-docs/README.md

 https://www.facebook.com/groups/1420889268172393/

 ## Initialization script
 Initialize script is a script that will initialize match.
+It should be named initScript.lua and should be located in root directory of scenario zip arhive.

-It is executing during game load and its primary goal is to initialize game.
+This script will be executed during game load in order to initialize the game.

-Initialize script will specify:
-- game information: name, description
-- uniset
-- map
-- resource map
-- players
-- initial units
-- initial upgrades
+For details about initializion script please refer to [Guide for Initialization script](API/GudeForInitializationScript.md).

 ## Runtime script
 Runtime script allow you to write logic that will be executed during the match.
 Game call script event handler and script can execute some logic at this moment.

+For details about runtime script please refer to [Guide for Runitme script](API/GudeForRuntimeScript.md).

 ## Executing
 Initialization script and Runtime script will be running in main thread.